-One of the biggest benefits of being an honors student at a Tier I research institution is the ability to participate in the innovative research happening daily.
+One of the biggest benefits of being a Franke Honors student at a Tier I research institution is access to innovative research early in your undergraduate career.

-W. A. Franke Honors College students contribute directly to this research by joining existing projects and even undertaking their own.
-From the very first year, you can conduct a self-directed research experience through participation in a First Year Project.
-In addition, Spirit of Inquiry Research Grants give you the opportunity to support research during the summer.
+W. A. Franke Honors College students contribute directly to research by joining existing projects and even undertaking their own.
+From the very first year, you can conduct a self-directed research experience through participation in a Quest Project.
+In addition, Spirit of Inquiry Research Grants give you the opportunity to support your research goals.

 You may also tap into the myriad of research projects happening across departments and colleges on campus.
 It is common for faculty members to reach out to the Franke Honors College for talent because they are eager to have honors students as research assistants.